okrauskopf/Flsun_V400/README.md

 4 - Calibrate E-steps and add the result into the printer.cfg on your SpeederPad <a href="https://ellis3dp.com/Print-Tuning-Guide/articles/extruder_calibration.html"> with clear steps in this guide</a>

 5 - Calibrate Extrusion Multiplier (Flow) and add the result in Cura, <a href=https://ellis3dp.com/Print-Tuning-Guide/articles/extrusion_multiplier.html>with yet another great guide by Ellis</a>.
 This setting is per filament type.
 PETG and PLA can need different settings, but different makes _can_ differ also.
+Important to have this set correctly for every filament you use and not have over extrusion.

 6 - Check that you got the bed height 100% set right <a href="https://ellis3dp.com/Print-Tuning-Guide/articles/first_layer_squish.html">with this great guide</a>.
 Also do test prints of a first layer while you fine tune Z on the pad screen live while printing.